fljdin/fljdin.github.io/content/en/posts/2022-09-29-draw-me-an-abstract-tree.md

 ```

 Content of the `config` table is under the logic and could be critical when
-construct a syntactically correct `INSERT` statement.
+constructing a syntactically correct `INSERT` statement.
 In addition, in the more
 than likely event that my needs are getting finer, this procedural code will
-getting more complexe and finally may encounter trouble in maintenance and
+getting more complexe and finally may encounter troubles in maintenance and
 scalability.

 Talking to one of my [colleagues][13] about the obvious complications that were